-Right click the mouse once data are selected and chose options for management of the content, including Export To Excel, HTML, XML and Databases, and Send To mobile devices, either locally connected by ActiveSync (page 10) or via TCP/IP, including wirelessly (page 11), and Data Processing Pathway.
+Right click the mouse once data are selected and chose options for management of the content, including Export To Excel, HTML, XML, KML and Databases, and Send To mobile devices, usually wirelessly via TCP/IP, including the mobile phone network (page 11), and Data Processing Pathway.

 Database Search, Filter and Sort Functions